REACH Chromium Salts Update

 IP9064-6500: Standard VOC Chrome Free Epoxy Primer.
 Meets the performance requirements of BSX33; MIL-PRF-23377 type N

-The introduction of new generation chrome free anti-corrosive pigments has resulted in new developments of standard and low VOC primers with increased corrosion performance.
+Introducing new chrome free anti-corrosive pigments has resulted in new developments of standard and low VOC primers with increased corrosion performance

 LR2962 (IP5-2000) Standard VOC: alternative to IP9064-6500 on small components, small volume usage where VOC emissions are not a concern